-Chelsea and Liverpool contest the 2012 FA Cup final at Wembley this Saturday.
-Here is a preview with team news, likely line-ups and predicted score for the game
+Chelsea welcome Liverpool to Stamford Bridge on Sunday afternoon.
+Here is a preview with team news, likely line-ups and predicted score for the big game.

-What are your thought on the game?
+What would your team be and what’s you score prediction?
 Get involved in the comments section.

 Man Utd remain on course to complete a £69m double swoop for Tyrell Malacia...